 The 5 Best Ways to Exercise With Your Dog

-Did you know that the U.S. Department of Health and Human Services recommends that the average adult needs at least 150 minutes of moderate aerobic exercise each every week?
+Did you know that the U.S. Department of Health and Human Services recommends that the average adult needs at least 150 minutes of moderate aerobic exercise each and every week?

 Meet your weekly quota by partnering up with your four-legged friend.